Forecast Aggregation via Peer Prediction: Setting

-Consider the scenario that a set of agents $\N$ is recruited to make forecasts on a set of events (questions) $\M$.
+We consider the scenario with a set $\N$ of agents recruited to make forecasts on a set $\M$ of events (forecasting questions).

-\para{Events.} Each event, indexed by $i$, is a binary\footnote{Unless explicitly stated, our methods and results can be extended to multi-choice events easily.
-The extensions and the corresponding results are in Section~\ref{sec_multi_choice} of the appendix.} random variable $Y_i$, representing the event outcome. $Y_i$ is drawn from a Bernoulli random variable $\text{Bern}(q_i)$ with unknown $q_i\in[0, 1]$.
-We denote $y_i$ the realized outcome (ground truth outcome).
-To illustrate, an event $i$ could be ``will the Democrats win the 2020's election?''
-The outcome is either ``Yes'' ($Y_i=1$), or ``No'' ($Y_i=0$). $q_i = 0.5$ means that the Democrats has 50\% chance to win, and $y_i=1$ means that the Democrats turned out to win the election.
+\para{Events.} We consider binary events (sometimes called tasks).\footnote{Our methods and results can be extended to multi-outcome events in two ways.
+Please refer to Section~\ref{sec_multi_choice}.} Each event $i$ is represented by a random variable $Y_i\in\{0,1\}$, denoting the event outcome (ground truth).
+We assume that $Y_i$ is drawn from a Bernoulli distribution $\text{Bern}(q_i)$ with an unknown $q_i\in[0, 1]$.
+To illustrate, consider an event $i$ as ``Will Democrats win the 2024's election?''
+The outcome is either ``Yes'' ($Y_i=1$) or ``No'' ($Y_i=0$), and $q_i = 0.5$ means that the outcome is random (at the time of forecasting) and the Democrats has 50\% chance to win.